fkogoson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. #chmod a+x */ :- script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 12. #mkdir -m 751 my_dir :- script that creates a directory called my_dir with permissions 751 in the working directory.
 13. #chgrp school hello :- script that changes the group owner to school for the file hello: The file hello will be in the working directory
 14. #chown vincent:staff * :- Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15. #chown -h vincent:staff _hello :- Write a script that changes the owner and the group owner of _hello to vincent and staff respectively: The file _hello is in the working directory
+The file _hello is a symbolic link